Trump’s Small Biz Rescue Bailed Out Kushner’s Family, Obama’s Aides and Other Political Elite

 It’s difficult to gauge the financial health of many of those firms.
 For some PPP beneficiaries, though, public records show significant income from political or politics-adjacent businesses prior to their securing federal assistance.
 Republican political consultancy FP1 Strategies, for instance, has reported receiving more than $7 million since last year from federal political committees alone.
 FP1 got a PPP loan worth between $1 million and $2 million.
 America Rising Corporation, a Republican opposition research firm, has received more than $3.5 million from federal political committees since last year.
 That firm got a loan worth between $350,000 and $1 million.

 Some other notable campaign vendors on both sides of the political aisle also managed to secure PPP loans.
+Jamestown Associates, a Republican ad-buying firm that works for the Trump campaign, among other notable clients, received between $350,000 and $1 million.
 TMA Direct, a Republican fundraising firm run by the co-chair of the Trump Victory Finance Committee, got between $150,000 and $350,000.
 Sage Media Planning and Placement, a media-buyer that works with Democratic campaigns, got a loan in the same dollar range.

 The PPP was launched as a lifeline for small businesses burdened by the economic shutdown caused by the COVID pandemic.
 And, to a degree, economists say it has worked: keeping those businesses afloat as consumer spending and other revenue streams cratered.
 The program, however, had a shaky launch, with many business owners saying they found the application process cumbersome.
 It also faced criticism for throwing proverbial lifelines to major companies (often hotels, restaurants, and casinos) that used their individual branches to meet the standards for qualifying for loans.